PART ONE OF OUR UPCOMING THREE PART SERIES.

 So where do you begin?

 Start by looking for companies who are consciously and ethically manufacturing, who use 2 year sizing (i.e. size 2T-3, 4-5, 6-7, vs. standard size 4, size 5, etc.).
-These silhouettes are very forgiving with sizing and you can often size up if your child is starting out on the high end of the size; so conceivably, one shirt can last 4+ years between two children (2+ years each) if you size up, shop smart and aim for quality.
+These silhouettes are typically very forgiving with sizing and you can often size up if your child is starting out on the high end of the size; so conceivably, one shirt can last 4+ years between two children (2+ years each) if you size up, shop smart and aim for quality.

 We have found that our 2 and 5 year olds can actually share 3/4 length and short sleeve shirts as well as shorts, skirts (even some pants!) and a few dresses; the aesthetic looking short or more fitted on Ivy, and looser, longer but still adorable on Cora (we are now talking 6+ years of wear for one garment between our two children).
 We have found that these pieces, if cared for properly could clothe both of our children for years.